-Required Recovery Time: 1 to 2 Days
+Required Recovery Time:

-5.5 Disaster Counter Measures
+Disaster Counter Measures

 The Shire of Jerramungup will develop and implement counter measures to ensure the protection of the Shire of Jerramungup's Record Keeping System, as detailed below.
 Some of these measures are preventative in nature (to avoid a disaster from occurring in the first instance) and others will aid in the recovery of the system should a disaster occur.